tunoltd/emoji-mart-native/README.md

 ## Custom emojis

 You can provide custom emojis which will show up in their own category.
+You can either use a single image as `image` or use a spritesheet as `spriteSheet`.

 ```js
 import { Picker, NimbleEmoji, getEmojiDataFromCustom } from 'emoji-mart-native'